cstarrynight/ECE143_FinalProject/README.md

     - `sd_data_processed.csv`: original dataset gets processed into this .csv file
     - `sd_cleaned.csv`: this is sd_data_processed.csv after removing unusable datapoints or NaN values
     - `sd_final.csv`: this is the final csv file containing all coordinates to be plotted for display_sd.ipynb
+    - `sd_location_coordinates.csv`: contains latitute and longitude of each location, used for hotspot creation
+    - `sd_hotspots.csv`: contains the coordinates and size of each hotspot, determined by the traffic volume of each location.

     - `sf_data_processed.csv`: original sf dataset gets processed into this .csv file
     - `sf_cleaned.csv`: this takes sf_data_processed.csv and removes unusable or empty data values